SorenBlattBendtsen/sorenblattbendtsen.github.io/_posts/2023-04-25-final-assignment.md

 This discussion gave us the motivation to look at and analyze the data to understand what has really been going on in Copenhagen in terms of wealth and health.
 How is the region of the Greater Copenhagen during compared to the rest of Denmark and what does these differences look like across the different municipalities of Greater Copenhagen?
 How has the development been over time and different demographic groups?

 # Dataset exploration
 To answer these questions, we have worked on a dataset gathered from Rockwool Fonden's tool, Wealth and Inequality [3].
-A further exploration of the dataset and the required data preparation can be found here in our Explainer Jupyter Notebook, but in general the final data set included consisted of 16 columns and  39605 rows.
+A further exploration of the dataset and the required data preparation can be found here in our Explainer Jupyter Notebook, but in general the final data set included consisted of 14 columns and  app.
+12,000 rows.
 The table below provides a quick reference to the essential features and qualities used for this analysis.

 | Column Name | Definition | Type | Scale |
 |----------|----------|----------|----------|